Mammutmuseum Niederweningen

 The Mammutmuseum Niederweningen, lit.
-'Mammoth Museum Niederweningen', is a paleontological and geological museum in the municipality of Niederweningen in the Wehntal valley, canton of Zurich, Switzerland, and one of the few mammoth museums in Europe.
+'Mammoth Museum Niederweningen', is a paleontological and geological museum in the municipality of Niederweningen in the Wehntal (Wehn Valley), canton of Zurich, Switzerland, and one of the few mammoth museums in Europe.

 Background

-About 185,000 years ago, a side lobe of the Walensee/Rhine glacier overlapped on the threshold at the present Pfannenstiel eastern slope from Hombrechtikon into the Glatttal towards Niederweningen, and eroded the overdeepened rock rut of the present Wehntal area.
+About 185,000 years ago (Pleistocene epoch), a side lobe of the Walensee/Rhine glacier overlapped on the threshold at the present Pfannenstiel eastern slope from Hombrechtikon into the Glatttal towards Niederweningen, and eroded the overdeepened rock rut of the present Wehntal area.
 During melting of the glacier about 180,000 to 150,000 years ago, the Wehntal, lower Glatttal and Furttal valleys filled with cold glacial lakes.
 After another glacier maximum about 140,000 years ago, the ice melted in the last Eemian (interglacial) period back far into the alpine valleys, and during the Würm glaciation and again about 45,000 years ago, mammoths and other Ice Age animals lived in the largely silted Wehntal.
 With the increasing warming period about 20,000 years ago, the glaciers melted away in stages, initially to present-day Zurich and then Hurden, where they formed the Seedamm (west of the Obersee) and the Ufenau, Lützelau and Heilig Hüsli islands in Lake Zurich, respectively.
 The glacier finally retreated to the Alps.